January 2021, Construction Bolera Primary School

 Start of first period

-Preparation, start, conclusion
+Preparation, start, completion

 From preparation to start